 However, the amount you receive for your personal property can vary.
 You are subject to limits, and some types of personal property may have sub-limits.
 For example, it may only provide you with up to $1000 for additional jewellery insurance.

 Having actual cash value (ACV) or replacement cost will also impact your settlement.
-ACV provides you with a depreciated value of the items stolen.
+ACV provides you with the depreciated value of the items stolen.
 The replacement cost is based on the price of replacing them at today's prices.

 While you may not be able to prevent it from happening completely, there are many things you can do to be proactive.
 In addition to ensuring you have adequate protection, taking steps to protect your home from thieves and deterring theft is important :